 Learn English playing beautiful football – MANCHESTER CITY

 Who knows sports dynamics better than one of the world’s best recognized sports brands?
-Who understands language learning needs better than one of the most popular language networks in Europe?
-The Verbalists Language Network is proud to represent for yet another successful year the NIKE tennis summer camps for young learners between 10 and 17 years of age.
+Who understands language learning needs better than one of the most popular language networks in the world?
+The Verbalists Education & Language Network is proud to represent for yet another successful year the NIKE tennis summer camps for young learners between 10 and 17 years of age.

 Players will benefit from the highly experienced coaching staff.
 Our coaches use demonstration, practice and feedback – including video analysis – to improve existing shots and techniques and to develop new ones.
 READ MORE

 After the Manchester United football club, the representation of Manchester City added to the Verbalists Language Network’s programs portfolio for the great rivalry on the pitch but also in the classroom.

 Educational group PRODIREKT LLC, along with its Verbalists Language Network, took part for the 5th time in the most important annual educational workshop held in Berlin, from 1st-3rd November, which was organised by the revered Berlin’s ICEF organisation.

 More than 2,400 participants from over a hundred nations attended the 2015 workshop, particularly special as ICEF celebrates its 20th year in existence.
 Over the course of three days, filled with meetings and seminars, those who attended had the opportunity to reaffirm existing business partnerships, as well as create new ones, whilst catching up with the latest trends in the education sector on a global scale.

 Maja Merdovic: “United vs City – Verbalists are very excited to be able to create in this way a distinctive worldwide position – a healthy competition on the pitch but also in the classroom.”